anuket-project/anuket-specifications/doc/tech/usecases.md

 -	The API that can be exposed to 3rd party application developer
 -	The Architecture of VNF/CNF ( CNTT Guideline only )
--	Exact location of Edge deployment may be vary from Operator to another
+-	Exact location of Edge deployment will vary by Operator
 -	Larceny may be vary based on operator transmission type ( Microwave , Fixed ) , a well Transmission network reachability and architecture ( Backhaul , front haul , Mid haul )
 -	Onboarding of VNF/CNF on edges cloud infrastructure